-YouTube app & YouTube.com
+Casting from the YouTube app & YouTube.com

 Watching your favorite YouTube videos on your TV has never been easier.
-To cast from YouTube to your TV:

-You may continue to use your phone or tablet to perform other tasks while your video is playing.
+You can continue to use your phone or tablet to perform other tasks while your video is playing.
 To play, pause, or navigate with the scrollbar, use your device as you normally would to control playback.
 If you want to 'cast' the video back to your phone and tablet, simply press the 'Cast' button once more, and select your phone or tablet from the list of available devices.